samahmoo96/Media_Backup_Statistics/README.md

 # Media_Backup_Statistics
-Ongoing project to take statistics on my personal media backup collection.
+Ongoing project to produce statistics on my personal media backup collection.

 Using tools such as Tautulli I am able to track statistics of my personal media collection, to which I will be implementing a few variations of quantitative analysis techniques to discover new trends and patterns.